-We study the effect on performance of different cropping strategies in Table~\ref{fig:crop_strategy_results}.
-We can see that reconstructing the same views (Figure~\ref{subfig:same_views}) yields very poor performances ($36.6$), suggesting that the model failed to learn any propagation capabilities.
-Reconstructing the global view from the local view (Figure~\ref{subfig:local_to_global}) results in significantly improved performance ($55.9$) The Random Views (Figure~\ref{subfig:random_views}) and Global-to-Local (Figure~\ref{subfig:global_to_local}) approaches achieve the highest scores ($60.0$ and $60.4$, respectively).
+\mysection{Cropping Strategy.} We study the effect on performance of different cropping strategies in Table~\ref{fig:crop_strategy_results}.
+We can see that reconstructing the same views (\Cref{subfig:same_views}) yields very poor performances ($36.6$), suggesting that the model failed to learn any propagation capabilities.
+Reconstructing the Local-to-Global view (\Cref{subfig:local_to_global}) results in significantly improved performance ($55.9$).
+The Random Views (\Cref{subfig:random_views}) and Global-to-Local (\Cref{subfig:global_to_local}) approaches achieve the highest scores ($60.0$ and $60.4$, respectively).
 Interestingly, these setups are the only ones enabling a completely tractable task without any prior knowledge, meaning the reconstruction can solely rely on the unmasked image.
 In fact, tractability is \textit{sometimes} guaranteed in the random setting, while it is \textit{always} true for the Global-to-Local approach, which likely explains its superior performance.